Hooked Fisherman

 Connecticut stocks both species extensively, but they behave differently and require different approaches after they've been in the water for more than a few weeks.

-**Rainbow trout** are the more aggressive, less selective species.
+Rainbow trout are the more aggressive, less selective species.
 They acclimate more quickly to river life than browns and will take a wider variety of presentations throughout the season.
-Hatchery rainbows on fresh stocking stock water readily.
-Wild-strain and holdover rainbows in CT tailwaters become considerably more selective.
+Hatchery rainbows on fresh stocking water feed readily.
+Wild-strain and holdover rainbows in CT tailwaters become considerably more selective over time.

 Where they're found after stocking: Both species will move upstream from stocking locations over time, seeking cooler, faster water.
 Fish placed in pool sections will move into the heads of pools, into riffles, and eventually up into tributary streams.
 Fish the water above and below the posted stocking sections, not just the hole everyone crowds into.